sim2realAI/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 <img align="right" src="/assets/img/2019-02-28/Tobin_etal_2018--sim2real.jpg" width="42%" hspace="20px">

-A lot of research in the sim-2-real field has been focused on randomizing visual features (e.g., textures, camera properties, or lighting).
+A lot of research in the sim-to-real field has been focused on randomizing visual features (e.g., textures, camera properties, or lighting).
 Examples are the work of [Tobin et al.](https://arxiv.org/pdf/1703.06907.pdf), who trained an object detector for robot grasping (see figure to the right), or the research done by [Sadeghi and Levine](https://arxiv.org/pdf/1611.04201.pdf), where a drone learned to fly from experience gathered in visually randomized environments.

 In this blog post, we focus on the randomization of physics parameters (e.g., masses, centers of mass, friction coefficients, or actuator delays), which change the dynamics of the system at hand.
 Depending on the simulation environment, **the influence of some parameters can be crucial, while other can be neglected**.